risc0/risc0/examples/factors/README.md

 Our next objective is to provide the guest program with input.
 Before we implement this, let's take a closer look at how we run and prove the guest program in `factors/src/main.rs`.

 In the starter template project, our host driver program creates an executor environment before constructing an executor.
-When the `Executor::run()` command executes, it will produce a session.
-The `Session::prove()` command will cause our guest program to execute, producing a receipt:
+When `Executor::run()` is called, it will produce a session.
+Calling `Session::prove()` will cause our guest program to execute, producing a receipt:

 ```rust
     use factors_methods::{MULTIPLY_ELF, MULTIPLY_ID};